 Yeah, right.
-That you gotta be native or, at least, speak good English; that you need experience and passion when working with kids (bla, bla)… That’s what they say, but is this what they REALLY look for, when hiring to teach English in Vietnam?
-In this post, I tell you EVERYTHING that you wouldn’t know otherwise, if you haven’t lived in the country.
+That you gotta be native or, at least, speak good English; that you gotta be passionate to work with kids (bla, bla)… but is this what they REALLY look for, when hiring English teachers in Vietnam?
+Here I tell you EVERYTHING that you wouldn’t know otherwise, if you haven’t lived in the country.

 I couldn’t stand it any more, so I quit, and then they threatened me: «You will be blacklisted from Vietnam if you don’t continue working ‘happily’ in these conditions».
 Therefore, I had to fight for both my last salary and the documents I had lent them to do the working permit (because they intended to steal them).

 So yep.
 As you can see, I’m quite an expert in bad experiences in Vietnam… And despite all the threats, I’m not scared of companies behaving like gangs (if you are one of them, I insist: I AM NOT AFRAID OF YOU!!!).

 I feel I have the task to warn foreigners about these situations: I don’t want you to go there with dreams, after leaving your country, and then crush into reality.
 Everybody must know how things work there, if you expect to teach English in Vietnam.

 Besides, it is more common than what you imagine!!!!
 After talking publicly, more and more cases appeared.
 Some colleagues felt so powerless… but now you know that there are some solutions, as I tell you in the other posts, referenced before.

 Now, let’s head directly into the real requirements to teach English in Vietnam.